Arrieta pitches Phillies past Mets 5-3 for 5th straight win

 The Phillies added a pair of insurance runs in the eighth.
 Rhys Hoskins scored following an error by first baseman Dominic Smith on Jean Segura’s infield hit and Gregorius came home after Adam Haseley was hit by a pitch with the bases loaded.

+Gosselin’s double was the only extra-base hit for the Phillies, who received a hit apiece from seven players.

+“We won this game, but you don’t really think anyone had a big game,” Phillies manager Joe Girardi said.
+“It was a single here, stolen base, another single.
+It was contributions from up and down the lineup.”

-The Mets pulled within 5-3 in the bottom of the eighth an RBI single by Smith off Hector Neris.
-Tommy Hunter retired both batters he faced before Brandon Workman earned his fifth save for the Phillies, and his ninth overall with a perfect ninth.
+The Mets within 5-3 in the bottom of the eighth an RBI single by Smith off Hector Neris.
+Tommy Hunter retired both batters he faced before Brandon Workman earned his fifth save for the Phillies, and his ninth overall, with a perfect ninth.

 Rick Porcello allowed two runs over six innings for the Mets, who have lost six of eight.
 Smith and J.D.
-Davis had two hits, as did Andres Gimenez, who turned 22 Friday.
+Davis had two hits, as did Gimenez, who turned 22 Friday.

+“We’re five games under .500 and we’re not in first place,” Porcello said.
+“We don’t have a lot of time to climb out of that.”

 OUT OF TIME

-Phillies manager Joe Girardi debated whether or not to ask for a replay review in the third, when Hoskins was forced at second base after Gregorius’ flare hung up before landing in shallow right field.
+Girardi debated whether or not to ask for a replay review in the third, when Hoskins was forced at second base after Gregorius’ flare hung up before landing in shallow right field.
 Gregorius was credited with a fielder’s choice and an RBI as Andrew McCutchen trotted home.

 With Hoskins remaining at second base, home plate umpire Paul Nauert said “3…2…1” and then said Girardi’s 30 seconds had expired.
 Girardi came out of the dugout to plead his case as someone in the Mets’ dugout was heard yelling “No, no, no!”
 After a few seconds, Girardi headed back and Hoskins trotted off the field.

-CY VS. CY
+CY VS CY

 Porcello, who won the 2016 AL Cy Young Award, opposed a fellow former Cy Young Award winner — Arrieta earned the NL honors in 2015 — for the third time this season.
 Porcello and the Washington Nationals’ Max Scherzer (2013, 2016, 2017) faced each other in back-to-back starts on Aug.
 5-11.